derekpaulsen/cs764_project/paper/paper.md

 2. The server gets the next order id (monotonically increasing) and adds additional information about the order
 3. The server then inserts the completed order into the database and then notifies the customer that the order is placed

-In this scenario it is likely that the order ids will be indexed, as they make an ideal primary key.
+In this scenario it is likely that the order ids will be indexed since they make an ideal primary key.
 For a hash index, such a workflow is not an issue since a good hashing algorithm will randomly distribute the keys and thus contention between concurrent modifications should be low.
 For a B-Tree on the other hand,